CREATING HOPE AND POSSIBILITY

 - In the 2012-2013 school year, the Foundation's 155 student aid funds provided 587 students with $1,108,000 in scholarships and grants and $114,500 in low-interest loans - totaling more than $1.22 million in student aid to our community.

-- The Winston-Salem Foundation is the 46th largest community foundation in the U.S. as ranked by 2011 assets.
-(FY 2011 Columbus Survey of Community Foundations)
+- The Winston-Salem Foundation is the 45th largest community foundation in the U.S. as ranked by 2012 assets.
+In 2012 the Foundation was also ranked 45th in terms of gifts received and 51st in terms of grants made.
+(FY 2012 Columbus Survey of Community Foundations)